modulo11/articles/retest/recheck-web/src/healing.md

 </form>
 ```

-We write the following ***recheck-web*** Test with JUnit 5 and execute it twice so that the Golden Masters are created with the first execution and compared against with the second execution.
+We execute the following ***recheck-web*** Test with JUnit 5 twice, so that the Golden Masters are created.
+The first execution creates an initial Golden Master which is compared against with the second execution.
 For a guide on how to transition from your standard Selenium Test to a ***recheck-web*** test, please refer to the [documentation](https://docs.retest.de/recheck-web/introduction/usage/).

 FormTest.java {.file-header}
 ```java